-- A lecture by former NBA player and social justice advocate Mahmoud Abdul-Rauf entitled “Social Justice: Kneeling to Take a Stand” will be held later this semester.
-(The original date of Friday, February 28, has been postponed.)
+- A lecture by former NBA player and social justice advocate Mahmoud Abdul-Rauf entitled “Social Justice: Kneeling to Take a Stand” will take place on Sunday, February 16th, at 7 p.m., in Goddard Auditorium.
+(Please note the new date and time.)
 Abdul-Rauf, who protested the national anthem 20 years before former NFL player Colin Kaepernick, will speak about his life, reference prominent African American thinkers, philosophers, activities and athletes, and discuss growing up as a person of color.
 This lecture is sponsored by the College’s Diversity Progress Committee, the Office of Religious Life, the Office of Student Life, the Office of Events, and the Center for Social Justice.

 Panel to celebrate life, legacy of Dr. Martin Luther King Jr.